 There are various investments you can put your money into, some with greater risks (and often greater returns) than others, so you’ll need to decide how safe you want to play it, and go for an investment fund that reflects this.

 The answer depends to a large extent on what you have already set aside for retirement.
 If you are employed, then there’s a good chance you have been automatically enrolled into your workplace scheme.
-If that is the case, it’s important to find out what you are contributing, and what that’s likely to provide you with in retirement.
+If that’s the case, find out what you are contributing, and what that’s likely to provide you with in retirement.
+Many workplace schemes are already stakeholder pensions.
+If yours is, you can choose to increase your pre-tax salary contributions if you want to save more.

 You should also get a state pension statement from the government to see what you are likely to get when you reach state pension age.
 And you should dig out pension statements from any other pension plans you have in place.